BayoDev/Twitch-Best-Of/README.md

 ## Customize

 You can customize some part of the video by modifying the config.ini file in the /res folder
+> The file is created the first time that you run the program

 OUTPUT | DESCRIPTION
 ------ | -----------